atorczynski/schafott-cli/.changeset/dry-meals-act.md

 'schafott-cli': patch
 ---

-fix: Reomved syntax error after build.
+fix: Removed syntax error after build.
+User were unable to serve the the lib-folder in dev mode due to a syntax error in the build script.
+---